-of history, is a graduate of Oberlin College and is a Ph.
+Alan Dore, assistant professor history, is a graduate of Oberlin College and is a Ph.
 D. candidate at Columbia University.
-He most recently taught at Connécticut College. sophy Richard Wood taught at Franklin and Marshall College last year.
+He most recently taught at Connécticut College.
+Assistant professor of philosophy Richard Wood taught at Franklin and Marshall College last year.
 He is a graduate of Duke University, holds a B.D. from Union Theological Seminary, and M.A. and Ph.
-D. degrees from Yale University. structor in music.
-He is a graduate of San Jose State College, holds an M.S. degree from Juilliard School of Music and is a candidate for the D.M.A. from the University of Colorado. r nald Jones is a graduate of Uhio Wesleyan University, received his B.D. degree from Methodist Theological School, and holds a Ph.
-D. degree from Ph.
-D. at Florida State University and has previously worked for the Bureau of Washington, D.C.
+D. degrees from Yale University.
+Donald Chan has become in structor in music.
+He is a graduate of San Jose State College, holds an M.S. degree from Juilliard School of Music and is a candidate for the D.M.A. from the University of Colorado.
+Assistant professor of religion r nald Jones is a graduate of Ohio Wesleyan University, received his B.D. degree from Methodist Theological School, and holds a Ph.
+D. degree from Duke University.
+David Carter, who holds a master's degree from the University of Chicago, has been instructor in English.
+Robert Toth, a 1962 Earlham graduate, has become instructor in physics.
+He is working on his Ph.
+D. at Florida State University and has previously worked for the Bureau Standards in Washington, D.C.
 Pamela Hawthorn is instructor in drama for 1966-67.
-She earned her B.A. degree at the University of British Columbia and her M.F.A. degree from Yale University.
-Daniel May, assistant professor Alan Dore, assistant professor Assistant professor of philo- Donald Chan has become in- Assistant professor of religion Duke University.
+She earned her B.A. degree at the University British Columbia and her M.F.A. degree from Yale Univer- Daniel May, assistant professor of biology and chemistry, is a graduate of the University of Wisconsin and received his Ph.
+D. degree from the University of California at Berkeley.
+George Pauli, visiting assistant of chemistry, is a graduate of the University of Michigan and a candidate for the Ph.
+D. degree at Indiana University.